News Corp's Fox leads Hollywood studios in Oscar nods

 Indeed, in a break from years past, several of this year's best picture nominees were commercial as well as critical successes.
 Four of the nominees -- "Les Miserables," "Lincoln," "Django Unchained" and "Argo" -- have grossed more than $100 million each in North American ticket sales, an unusually large number for a best-picture crop.

-These films either already are in more than 2,000 theaters or were there earlier in their run.
+These films either already are in more than 2,000 theatres or were there earlier in their run.

 "Lincoln" producer Kathleen Kennedy told Reuters this was a "very healthy indication" for creativity in the movie business.